fabandmina/fabandmina.github.io/content/blogs/gears/bicycle.en.md

 date: 2022-10-02T16:36:59+02:00
 thumbnail: "https://live.staticflickr.com/65535/52399270281_c9af84444d_o.jpg"
 tags: gears
+draft: true
 ---

+## The Bicycle
+The Hase Pino is a German-made semi-recumbent tandem bicycle.
+In other words, it means that the captain lead the ride from the rear seat with an upright position, whereas the stoker is sat at the front with an adjustable recumbent position.

+We are using the 2021 "Tour" model, which includes a Rohloff drivetrain.

 ## Why this bicycle?
 Our first plan was to use a classic tandem for our next long-distance tours.